PantalaLabs/BionicGlove/README.md

 #### Putty

 PuTTY is an SSH and telnet client for the Windows platform. https://www.putty.org/ .

 Download and install.

 Run it and check this configuration:

 ![putty1](/pictures/putty.png)

-Serial line : the same you used to upload the sketch.
+Serial line : the same you used to upload the sketch (Setup ESP + ESP / step 1)

 Speed: 38400

 Connection type: Serial

 You can save tour configuration for later tests or just Open.

 Now, a black windows should appear with all data sent by the glove.

 ![putty2](/pictures/putty2.png)

 If the data do not appear, you must start a troubleshot routine to find the missing link.